 "Well, putting that aside.
 Are you ready for the adventure of your life?"

 Robert didn't answer right away.
 Instead, he took a few seconds to think about it as he looked around his room.
 It's not like his parents cared anyway if he was gone for a long time, it was their decision to move to London and they didn't even give him a week's notice.
 They basically got up and left one morning and that was that.
 Besides, this was all a dream anyway.
 But if it wasn't, then this is going to be one heck of a journey.

-"Okay, let's do it" Robert smiled.
+"Okay, let's do it," Robert smiled.
 "By the way, what do I do exactly?"

-"Just point the D-Sync at your computer."
+"Just point the D-Sync at your monitor."

 Robert slowly turned to face his computer screen which no longer had any more inexplicable messages popping up on it.
 There was just a blank white screen and he had no idea what was going to happen next but there was only one way to find out.
 "Well… Here goes nothing!"

 August 1: Sky Tracks – 3:32 PM (Japan Time)

 Daisy watched the clouds rolled by, waiting for something exciting to happen already.
 Sometimes, you need to be careful of what you wish for or you just might get it.
 The top of the Trailmon car opened up and suddenly, four screaming kids came falling in from the sky and onto the floor in front of her.

 "What the heck do you guys think you're doing?!"
 Daisy shouted, once her initial fright vanished.

 "Dude, calm down," Robert groaned, not noticing the vein that popped on her forehead.
 "It's not like we chose to drop from the sky just now."